Invite friends and family to read the obituary and add memories.

 We'll email you when there are updates.

 Lou served in the United States Army during the Korean War, achieving the rank of Sergeant.
-He was awarded the Korean War Medal with two Bronze Stars and the Combat Infantry Badge.
+He was awarded the Korean War Medal, two Bronze Stars and the Combat Infantry Badge.

-After his military service, Lou made his home in Delaware County, attending Clifton Heights High School.
-He settled in Ridley Township in 1954, where he would spend the rest of his life.
-He worked for John S. Turney and Media Fuel before beginning his work in Ridley Township, where he served as Superintendent of Public Works, retiring in 2007.
+After his military service, he settled in Ridley Township in 1954, where he would spend the rest of his life.
+He worked for John S. Turney and Media Fuel before beginning his work in Ridley Township, where he served as Superintendent of Public Works, retiring in 2008.
 He also served 50 years on the Ridley Township Zoning Hearing Board and was an active member of the Ridley Township Republican Party.

-He was the devoted husband of the late Theresa Hylan DePietro, who passed away on October 14, 2020, after 68 years of marriage.
+He was the devoted husband of the late Theresa (Hylan) DePietro, who passed away on October 14, 2020, after 68 years of marriage.
 The two are now reunited, as Theresa will join him in burial.
 He was a loving father to Louis J. DePietro III (Pat), John "Jack" DePietro (Merri), Gertrude Whitson (late Steve), Maureen DePietro (late Ed Brooks), Theresa DePietro, and Patricia O'Donnell (late Paul).
-He is also survived by 8 grandchildren (Pop-Pop's Pies),16 great-grandchildren and many nieces and nephews.
-He was preceded in death by his parents, Luigi and Mary (Pucino) DePietro, his loving stepfather Amadio Forgoine and his brothers Thomas and Vincent DePietro.
+He is also survived by 8 grandchildren — Pop-Pop's Pies — ,15 great-grandchildren and many nieces and nephews.
+He was preceded in death by his parents, Luigi and Mary (Pucino) DePietro, his loving stepfather Amadio Forgione and his brothers Thomas and Vincent DePietro.

 A Visitation will be held on Friday, April 24, 2026 from 6:30 to 8:30 PM at the White-Luttrell Funeral Home, 311 N. Swarthmore Ave., Ridley Park and on Saturday, April 25, 2026 from 10 to 10:45 AM at Our Lady of Perpetual Help R.C.
 Church, 2130 Franklin Ave., Morton where a Funeral Mass will begin at 11 AM.
 Followed by the interment of Lou and Theresa at SS.
 Peter & Paul Cemetery.